Relational transgression: Sex differences in jealous emotions and communication

-Women generally experience more hurt, sadness, anxiety, and confusion than men, perhaps because they often blame themselves for the jealous situation.
-Conversely, men have been found to deny jealous feelings and focus on increasing their self-esteem.
-Generally speaking, women tend to be more focused on the relationship, while men tend to be more focused on individual concerns.
-In communicative responses, women tend to use integrative communication, express negative affect, enhance their appearance, and use counterjealousy induction more often than jealous men.
-Jealous men more often contact the rival, restrict the partner's access to potential rivals, and give gifts and spend money on the partner.
-Jealous men also engage in dangerous behaviors, such as getting drunk and engaging in promiscuous sex with others.
+Jealous emotions may manifest differently between sexes.
+Although previous research has shown certain patterns, this may not mean each man or woman will react the same way when dealing with jealous emotions.
+Women might experience more hurt, sadness, anxiety, and confusion than men.
+This may be because they often blame themselves for the jealous situation.
+On the other hand, some men have been found to deny jealous feelings and focus on increasing their self-esteem.

 Analysis from an evolutionary perspective would suggest that men focus on competing for mates and displaying resources (e.g., material goods to suggest financial security), while women focus on creating and enhancing social bonds and showcasing their beauty.

 Deception

 Deception is a major relational transgression that often leads to feelings of betrayal and distrust between relational partners.
 Deception violates relational rules and is considered to be a negative violation of expectations.
 Most people expect friends, relational partners, and even strangers to be truthful most of the time.
 If people expected most conversations to be untruthful, talking and communicating with others would simply be unproductive and too difficult.
 On a given day, it is likely that most human beings will either deceive or be deceived by another person.
-A significant amount of deception occurs between romantic and relational partners.
+A significant amount of deception may occur between romantic and relational partners.